Swayam2004/Research-Scrapper/readme.md

     ```

 ## Usage
-To use the Research Scrapper, follow these steps:
+- Run [gemini_batch_process_markdowns.py](/gemini_batch_process_markdowns.py) to process all Markdown files in a directory:

 1. Run the application:
     ```bash
-    python main.py
+    python gemini_batch_process_markdowns.py /path/to/markdowns
     ```
 2. Follow the on-screen instructions to *start* scraping.
+3. Check logs to see status messages and errors.

 ## Contact
-For any questions or suggestions, please contact us at [email@example.com](mailto:email@example.com).
+For any questions or suggestions, please contact us at [swayam1223@gmail.com](mailto:swayam1223@gmail.com).